EstraX4/EstraX4/README.md

 <h1 align="center">Hi, Juan David Estrada Carvajal</h1>
 <h3 align="center">I´m a new develpoer who want to upgrade in that great area.</h3>

-- 🌱 I’m currently learning **Javascript, HTML, CSS, React, Node.js, MondoDB, Git**
+- 🌱 I’m currently learning **Javascript, React, Node.js, MondoDB, Git**

 - 👨‍💻 All of my projects are available at [here](here)